Cross-Country Auto Transport: What to Expect and How to Plan

 |---|---|---|

-| Cost | Standard (Most Affordable). | Premium (30-50% Higher). |
+| Cost | Standard — most affordable | Premium (30–50% higher) |

-| Protection | Exposed to rain, road dust, and sun. | Fully shielded from elements and debris. |
+| Protection | Exposed to rain, road dust, and sun | Fully shielded from elements and debris |

-| Availability | High (Thousands of trucks). | Limited (Requires advance booking). |
+| Availability | High — thousands of trucks available | Limited — requires advance booking |

-| Best For | Daily drivers, SUVs, Used Cars. | Classics, Luxury, Convertibles. |
+| Best For | Daily drivers, SUVs, used cars | Classics, luxury, convertibles, fresh paint |

 Preparing Your Car for a 2,000+ Mile Trip

-1. Fluid Checks
+1. Check for Fluid Leaks

 2. The “Quarter Tank” Rule